 AUTV is looking for great content; still or moving images that exhibit strong creative flair, originality and technical excellence; material that showcases the high-quality work being produced by the staff, students and associates of the University.

-You may submit work to be considered for inclusion on the AUTV video walls by using this website.
+You may submit work to be considered for inclusion on the AUTV video walls by following the instructions on the submit page.

 Material submitted to AUTV will be assessed for suitability by the AUTV Content Manager and an expert panel from within the university.
 Still images will be incorporated into a “slide show” style presentation that will include your name, the title of the work, your course details and any other relevant information along with the images.
 Moving images will be run full-screen and preceded with your name, the title of the work, your course details and any other relevant information along with a thumbnail excerpt from the material as in this example: